jonathanclare/iadesigner/README.md

 # PACKAGE

-Run the following command in a command prompt opened from this directory.

-### Package and build Electron App for web download
+### Build and package Electron App for web download

+All the following commands will create the 'dist' and 'deploy' folders.

+'dist' contains the application files.

+'deploy' contains the required application files plus the website files.
+This is the folder that will be deployed to the web.

 Version change in package.json is automated.